publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXIX/m__us_usc_t42_s1396d.md

 >                 “(i) __In general.—__

 >                 Subject to the succeeding provisions of this subparagraph, no State shall be eligible for an increased FMAP rate as provided under this section for any claim received by a State from a practitioner subject to the terms of section 1902(a)(37)(A) of the Social Security Act ([42 U.S.C.
-1396a(a)(37)(A)][/us/usc/t42/s1396a/a/37/A]) for such days during any period in which that State has failed to pay claims in accordance with such section as applied under title XIX of such Act \[this subchapter\].
+1396a(a)(37)(A)][/us/usc/t42/s1396a/a/37/A]) for such days during any period in which that State has failed to pay claims in accordance with such section as applied under title XIX of such Act \[[42 U.S.C.
+1396][/us/usc/t42/s1396] et seq.\].

 >                 “(ii) __Reporting requirement.—__